tundish/repo_of_the_unknown/blog/content/001_signing_up.md

 Set up to fail
 --------------

 I know this is a tall order.
-The competition is ten days long but I calculate I'll be lucky if I can average 2 hours a day amidst the other demands on my time.
+The competition is only ten days long.
+I calculate I'll be lucky if I can average 2 hours a day amidst the other demands on my time.
 It's unlikely I'll be able to make anything very compelling.
-But it might provide another example demo for Balladeer.
+But it might generate that missing demo for Balladeer.

 The competition theme is announced.
 It's *The Unknown*.